WE ARE A REFLECTION OF OUR COMMUNITY...

-Our dedication to changing the lives of women goes doesn't start and stop at business and personal development.
-For years we have been working side by side our communities to create impact and inspire positive change but there is still work to be done.
+Our dedication to changing the lives of women doesn't start and stop at business and personal development.
+For years we have been working side by side our communities to create impact and inspire positive change, but there is still work to be done.

 We are always making new connections and links and looking out for people who are ready to roll their sleeves up and get stuck in.
-If you want to get involved with any of our projects get in touch, we'd love to hear from you.
+If you want to get involved with any of our projects, please get in touch.
+We'd love to hear from you!

-It's time to take our daughters development into our own hands.
-Give them the tools to shine and work to achieve their dreams and goals.
-This year we ran our second instalment of You Go Girl engaging with girls aged 8 - 12 and 13-16 over the Easter holidays.
+We ran our second second year of Girls Club, engaging with girls aged 8 - 12 and 13-16 over the Easter & Summer holidays.
 We covered body confidence, writing your future, social media and finding your mojo.

 2007 – Your Time to Shine Talent Show.